4.7 | 100+ Google Reviews

 Racial discrimination can take many forms, but a few examples include:

-• Flagrant or casual use of racial epitaphs, ethnic slurs, or other derogatory comments
+- Flagrant or casual use of racial epithets, ethnic slurs, or other derogatory comments

-Choose a Patient, Understanding Lawyer Who Won't Back Down
+Choose a Patient, Understanding Lawyer Contact a Dallas-Fort Worth Racial Discrimination Attorney Who Will Not Back Down

 Dealing with workplace discrimination and harassment can be highly distressing.